Label Tracks

 Just move to the label

 There are also two shortcut commands to move between labels without opening them for editing.
-These shortcuts do not require the yellow focus border to be in a label track:
+These shortcuts do not require the colored focus border to be in a label track:

 • Alt + Right places the editing cursor or selection to correspond with the next label